 Being alert to financial crime means that we need to ensure that we undertake appropriate risk assessments and due diligence in relation to the people and businesses we deal with.

-We need to be aware that Arriva takes a zero-tolerance approach to tax evasion and the facilitation of tax evasion, whether under UK law or under the law of any other country.
+We need to be aware that Arriva takes a zero-tolerance approach to all financial crime, whether under UK law or under the law of any other country.

-If your role includes keeping financial records: you must keep clear and accurate records.
+If your role includes keeping financial records:

-If you want more detailed guidance: Accounting Guidelines, which give detailed information about accounting standard compliance, can be found in Arrivanet.
-You can also get help and advice from Group Accounts or the Group Tax Team.
+You must keep clear and accurate records.

+If you want more detailed guidance:

+Accounting guidelines, which give

+detailed information about accounting

+standard compliance, can be found on

+OneArrivanet.
+You can also get help

+and advice from Group Accounts

+or the Group Tax Team.